AjayKamath10/Leave-Management-System-B-Plus-Trees-and-Simple-Hashing/README.md

-This Project, 'Leave Management System using B-Plus Trees and Simple Hashing' was developed by Ajay V Kamath and Atharv Kulkarni under the guidance of Dr. Veena N, belonging to ISE Dept of BMS Institute of Technology and Management as a part of Mini Project for File Structures Laboratory
+This Project, 'Leave Management System using B-Plus Trees and Simple Hashing' was developed as a part of Mini Project for File Structures Laboratory